wmutils/core/README.md

     $ make
     # make install

-Here are the varialbes you can override, along with their default values:
+Here are the variables you can override, along with their default values:

     CC         =  cc
     LD         =  $(CC)